|Christian Population||2% Christians in the country|

 – Pastor Sabqat* describes persecution in Pakistan as a broken, dripping tap.

 *Name changed for security reasons.

-In cooperation with local churches and other partnering ministries, Open Doors supports the Church in Pakistan through literacy training, vocational projects, emergency aid to victims of violent persecution and Bible Literacy.
+In cooperation with local churches and other partnering ministries, Open Doors supports the Church in South Asia through literacy training, vocational projects, emergency aid to victims of violent persecution and Bible Literacy.